bmay51213/bmay51213.github.io/_posts/2020-04-19-datamining.md

 ```

     Optimal Number of Features: 3
     array([ True, False, False,  True, False,  True])

 Depending on which time the data is run, some of the Random Forest Classifier models recommend keeping all variables or excluding the pericardial effusion variable, but this changes from each iteration.

-For the next steps, I will plan on evaluating the differences between Logistic Regression and Random Forest Classifiers for our target variable.
+The Random Forest Classifier was fit using all variables to begin.

 ```python
 #Using Stratified K Fold Cross Validation, We Will Run a Random Forest Classification Model Using All Features